jessmott18/monitoring/README.md

 ## 📦 What's Included

 - `docker-compose.yml` – Runs the core stack
+  Within Docker Compose, services can communicate with each other over the internal Docker network by container names (e.g., http://loki:3100).
 - `prometheus.yml` – Prometheus config with custom scrape targets
 - `loki-config.yaml` – Loki log storage configuration
 - `config.alloy` – Alloy log forwarding setup
 - `install-node-exporter.sh` – Shell script to install Node Exporter on any Linux server

+## PostgreSQL
+Grafana uses a PostgreSQL database (postgres container) for persistent storage of dashboards, users, and settings.
+PostgreSQL will automatically be initialized with the credentials provided in docker-compose.yml.

 ---